msander1983/MarkdownPluginRelease/README.md

 ConvertXrefs | If set to **true** any MadCap:xref elements are converted to Markdown as regular hyperlinks.
 ConvertLocalLinksToXref | If set to **true** any local links are converted to MadCap:xref when converting from Markdown to Flare.
 ExportYaml | If set to **true** meta-data and conditions, condition tag expressions, and file tags are exported from your Flare topics and snippets to YAML in the Markdown file.
+UseMadCapCodeSnippet | If set to **true** imports code from Markdown to Flare using the code snippet.
+ConvertedCommentedTags | If set to **true** - imports commented out HTML tags as HTML.
+ExportUnsupportedTagsAsComments | If set to **true** - exports HTML tags without attributes and that are not supported by the Markdown format to commented HTML tags.
+Use in conjuction with the **ConvertedCommentedTags** setting.
 ### YAML meta data
 If a Markdown file contains YAML dat, the YAML tags are converted to meta-tags in Flare.
 * There are a few special cases that are processed differently: